zuozhenggh/learning-library/data-management-library/goldengate/veridata-install-connections/ggv-install-veridata/ggv-install-veridata.md

 To apply a patch on an Oracle GoldenGate Veridata release:
 1. Go to [Oracle Support](https://mosemp.us.oracle.com/epmos/faces/index.jspx?_afrLoop=174795690219928&_afrWindowMode=0&_adf.ctrl-state=1bogh2ruei_94) and download the required Patch and extract the zip file to a location.
 This location will be referred to as `PATCH_TOP` in the subsequent steps.
 2. Set your current directory to the directory where the patch is located.
 In the command prompt, run the following command: `cd PATCH_TOP/32436110`.
 In this example, 32436110 is the patch number.
 3. Run `opatch apply` to replace the binaries of the main release with the patch binaries.
-After the patch is successfully applied, the 'OPatch succeeded' message is displayed.
+After the patch is successfully applied, the **OPatch succeeded** message is displayed.
 4. Run `opatch lsinventory` to verify the version/patch ID of the applied patch.

 ## **STEP 5**: Configure RCU